 Unfortunately, Fred grew restless and soon decided to surreptitiously pursue a relationship with another girl, Veronika, from the Russian community.
 Fred told Veronika that he was divorced, which was not true.
 Veronika believed him and they began a courtship.
 However, after some time, Veronika discovered that Fred was actually still very much married.
-He lied again and told Veronika that he was married but that they were now separated.
+He lied again and told Veronika that he was indeed married but that they were separated, pending a divorce.
 Veronika, instead of doing what most people would do – pursue a relationship with “separated” Fred – told him that he needed to go back to Julia, ask forgiveness, and to make his marriage work.

 Fred finally realized he was never going to get Veronika in bed so he reluctantly went back to Julia.
 At Julia’s doorstep he stood, roses (and head) in hand, pleading for another chance.
 Julia took him back…for about 2-3 days.
 What Fred didn’t know was that Julia had also been dating someone else, Mr. B. (who would become Julia’s second husband in just 6 short months).
 Unlike Fred, Julia had been enjoying the pleasures of a sexual relationship for several weeks while she and Fred were apart.